ncmoliver/ai-case-study/README.md

     * ShotTracker

 * When was the company incorporated?
+    * ShotTracker was incorporated in the year 2013.

 * Who are the founders of the company?
+    * Bruce Ianni and Davyeon founded the company ShotTracker.
+Ianni played football at John Carroll University and Ross played basketball at Benedictine College.
 * How did the idea for the company (or project) come about?
+    *
 * How is the company funded?
 How much funding have they received?
+    * ShotTracker has rasied a total of $30M over 8 rounds.
+They landed their first funding round 1 year after the company was founded in 2013.
 ## Business Activities

 * What specific problem is the company or project trying to solve?

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
+    * ShotTrackers intended customers are basketball teams, ranging from amateur to professional.
+The market size of the basketball industry as a whole is valued at $986.79M in 2023 and is expected to reach $1546.35M by the end of 2030.
+This includes manufacturing and distribution of basketball-related gear, clothing, accessories, and the planning and marketing of basketball-related events.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)